Scriptural

 Which Bible Translation to Use?

-One more thing, don't rely too much on paraphrastic translations.
+Another thing: Don't rely heavily on paraphrastic translations.
 They can be too liberal and biased.
-Read word-for-word translations such as NKJV, NASB, KJV, and ESV.
-Even better use literal translation such as the Concordant New Testament Translation.
+Read word-for-word translations such as NKJV, NASB, KJV, ESV, etc. Better, use BLB literal translation.
+Better yet, use the Concordant New Testament Translation.

-Translations are made by translators who can push their biased beliefs into their translations.
+Translations are made by translators who often express their biased beliefs in their translations.
 Only the original Hebrew and Greek are pure texts.
-Fortunately today, they can easily be consulted online.
-So, when you doubt a word or passage, check a Bible concordance for word meaning and usage in their original language.
+Fortunately, today, they can be easily consulted online.
+So, when you doubt a word or passage, check a Bible concordance for word meaning and usage in its original language.
 I often use these to check unclear words or passages.

-If anything, avoid using Bible study aids.
-They are full of personal biases and specific denominational teachings.
+If anything, avoid or limit Bible study aids.
+They are full of denominational biases and teachings.
 You run the risk of hearing the word of man rather than God's!

-Although there are numerous Bible aids online, I only use a few.
+Although there are numerous Bible aids online, I use only a few.
 Be careful with commentaries.
-Read them only after you have come to your own conclusion.
+Consult them after you have come to your own conclusion.
 If you don't, they could influence your thinking.

-Did you know there is more than one context?
-A passage can be made clear not only by the immediate context but also by another passage elsewhere in the Bible.
-Clear understanding must harmonize, not only with the immediate context but also with the rest of the scriptures.
+There is more than one context.
+A passage can be clearer not only by the immediate context but also by another passage elsewhere in the Bible.
+A clear understanding must harmonize, not only with the immediate context but also with the rest of the scriptures.

 (Rev 2:7,11,17,29; 3:6,13,22)